scottlamb/moonfire-nvr/guide/troubleshooting.md

 ### Camera stream errors

-Warnings like the following indicate that a camera stream was lost due to some error and Moonfire NVR will try reconnecting shortly.
-In this case, `End of file` means that the camera ended the stream.
-This might happen when the camera is rebooting or if Moonfire is not consuming packets quickly enough.
+Warnings like the following indicate that a camera stream was lost due to some error and Moonfire NVR will try reconnecting shortly. `Stream ended` might happen when the camera is rebooting or if Moonfire is not consuming packets quickly enough.
 In the latter case, you'll likely see a `getting next packet took PT...S!` message as described above.

 ```
-W20210309 00:28:55.527 s-courtyard-sub moonfire_nvr::streamer] courtyard-sub: sleeping for PT1S after error: End of file
+W20210309 00:28:55.527 s-courtyard-sub moonfire_nvr::streamer] courtyard-sub: sleeping for PT1S after error: Stream ended
 (set environment variable RUST_BACKTRACE=1 to see backtraces)
 ```

 ## Problems

 ### Server errors

-#### Problems reading video from cameras

-Moonfire NVR is switching its RTSP handling from ffmpeg to a pure-Rust library developed by Moonfire NVR's author.
-If it doesn't read camera data successfully, please try restarting with `--rtsp-library=ffmpeg` to see if the problem goes away.
-Then please file a bug!

 #### `clock_gettime failed: EPERM: Operation not permitted`